siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 205 Continuity, Closure, and Medium Intuition.md

 \partial_t\mathbf{F}_{-}=-k\,\nabla\times\mathbf{F}_{+}.
 $$

-Pressure, viscosity, and the standard advective form do not disappear.
-They belong to the coarse-grained descriptions developed later.
-Appendices 207, 213, and 214 show how the familiar hydrodynamic conservation forms reappear when the electromagnetic substrate is averaged into effective continuum variables.
+Pressure, viscosity, and the standard advective form appear at the coarse-grained level developed later.
+Appendices 207, 213, and 214 show how the familiar hydrodynamic conservation forms arise when the electromagnetic substrate is averaged into effective continuum variables.

 So the right claim is: